What to do When Your WordPress Site is Hacked?

 Keeping an eye on all this is not always easy.
 This is where solutions like WP Security Audit Log to help understand what’s going on.
 Such a tool plays a vital role in protecting your WordPress site.

-Here’s what you should do to fix the mess.
+What you should do to fix the mess

 - Contact your host